 The puzzle is 1) why Blackwood scattered the stories throughout the collection rather than putting them side-by-side and 2) why they seem to be in no particular order at all even though Shorthouse clearly evolves.
 The solution might well be that, even when put into a seemingly sensible sequence, the stories still feel a bit disjointed — as if Blackwood never saw them as a cohesive series but just found the name “Jim Shorthouse” interesting or handy.
 Scattering and jumbling the four stories in The Empty House and Other Ghost Stories reinforces the idea that they were never meant to be read as sequential.

 Just the same, I suggest that there is a fairly logical order to the tales, one that reveals Shorthouse’s growth toward becoming a proper occult detective as well as the character’s evolution in mastering fear.
 The order I suggest is this: “A Case of Eavesdropping,” “The Strange Adventures of a New York Secretary,” “The Empty House,” and then “With Intent to Steal.”
+Indeed, this is the order I reprint them in From Eerie Cases to Early Graves: 5 Short-Lived Occult Detective Series.

 1: An Inexperienced Ghost-Seer